astanin/notch/README.md

 Motivation
 ----------

+This library was born out of frustration.

  * Most of the neural network frameworks are notoriously difficult to install and deploy.
 Some of them work only on a particular operating system flavor, or have very specific hardware requirements.

+ * Many neural network frameworks are designed to _train_ neural networks.
+Few care about _using_ them and integrating neural networks into the end-user software.

 Notch is supposed to lower the barrier to entry and be a tool which works anywhere where a modern C++ compiler is available.
 Just copy a header file.
 No need to install anything.

- * Many neural network frameworks are designed to _train_ neural networks.
-Few care about _using_ them and integrating with end-user software.
+(_but if you can throw in also a BLAS library, that helps_)

-   Notch is designed to be embedded into other software.
+Notch is also designed to be embedded into other software.
+Standalone executable size starts from approx. 100 KiB, without extra dependencies to bundle.

 How to use